AntoineCl/Opinion-mining/README.md

 Data set:
 =========

+To store reviews, there are two ways.
+Either a directory containing files and each file contains only one review, or a file whose each line is one review.

 Currently there is one review in each class in data set to not overload this repository.
 You can find more data here: